-We are pleased to announce that in the Fall 2021, Weill Cornell Medicine is expanding its PhD program, in Physiology, Biophysics, and Systems biology (PBSB) to a new site at Houston Methodist Academic Institute, the education and research arm of Houston Methodist.
-This partnership extends the 16-year academic affiliation between WCM and Houston Methodist to provide graduate training.
+We are pleased to announce that Weill Cornell Medicine has expanded its PhD program, in Physiology, Biophysics, and Systems biology (PBSB) to a new site at Houston Methodist Academic Institute, the education and research arm of Houston Methodist.
+This partnership extends the 17-year academic affiliation between WCM and Houston Methodist to provide graduate training.

 Students and WCGS faculty at Houston Methodist will engage in WCGS’ curriculum via remote programming, with visits to New York City for program retreats and graduate school events, with thesis research undertaken at Houston Methodist.
 In turn students and faculty based in New York City will benefit from Houston Methodist faculty expertise and state-of-the-art facilities and technology for their own research.
 This collaboration will enhance the experience of students and faculty at both locations, promote scientific interactions, and add diversity to our student body.